dae-ne/youtube-browser-extension/README.md

 ## Features

-- **Shorts To Video Button** - adds a button to the shorts page that allows you to watch the short as a standard video
+- **Shorts To Video Button** - adds a button to the shorts page that allows you to watch the short as a standard video.
-- **Auto Loop Video** - sets the loop property of the video after clicking the `shorts to video` button
+- **Auto Loop Video** - sets the loop property of the video after clicking the `shorts to video` button.
-- **Shorts UI Tweaks** - some UI improvements for the shorts page, especially for vertical screens
+- **Shorts UI Tweaks** - some UI improvements for the shorts page, especially for vertical screens.
-- **Auto Skip Advertisements** - automatically skips ads when they appear on a video
+- **Auto Skip Advertisements** - automatically skips ads when they appear on a video.
-- **Remove Sponsored Shorts** - removes sponsored shorts from the shorts page
+- **Remove Sponsored Shorts** - removes sponsored shorts from the shorts page.

 ## How to install?